gardener/gardener/docs/development/secrets_management.md

   If the configuration describes a certificate authority secret then this method automatically generates a bundle secret containing the current and potentially the old certificate.\
   Available `GenerateOption`s:
   - `SignedByCA(string, ...SignedByCAOption)`: This is only valid for certificate secrets and automatically retrieves the correct certificate authority in order to sign the provided server or client certificate.
+    - There are two `SignedByCAOption`s:
-    - There is only one `SignedByCAOption`: `UseCurrentCA`.
+      - `UseCurrentCA`.
 This option will sign server certificates with the new/current CA in case of a CA rotation.
+For more information, please refer to the ["Certificate Signing"](#certificate-signing) section below.
-For more information, please refer to the ["Certificate Signing"](#certificate-signing) section below).
+      - `UseOldCA`.
+This option will sign client certificates with the old CA in case of a CA rotation.
+For more information, please refer to the ["Certificate Signing"](#certificate-signing) section below.
   - `Persist()`: This marks the secret such that it gets persisted in the `ShootState` resource in the garden cluster.
 Consequently, it should only be used for secrets related to a shoot cluster.
   - `Rotate(rotationStrategy)`: This specifies the strategy in case this secret is to be rotated or regenerated (either `InPlace` which immediately forgets about the old secret, or `KeepOld` which keeps the old secret in the system).
   - `IgnoreOldSecrets()`: This specifies whether old secrets should be considered and loaded (which is done by default).
 It should be used when old secrets are no longer important and can be "forgotten" (e.g. in ["phase 2" (`t2`) of the CA certificate rotation](../proposals/18-shoot-CA-rotation.md#rotation-sequence-for-cluster-and-client-ca)).